|

 It is likely that a more efficient theoretical algorithm can be designed

-for testing -linear relations between the
+-linear relations between the

 eigenvalues of elements in